osterbergmarcus/task-manager/README.md

 # task-manager

-This is a task manager created to learn React + Redux and every thing inbetween
+This is a task manager created to learn React + Redux and everything inbetween

 ![task-manager](/content/screenshot.JPG?raw=true)

 Technologies used for this project
 * React
 * Redux
-* FireBase
+* Firebase
 * Webpack
 * Babel
 * Materialize CSS